 Stevia: Great Taste, Comes with Health Benefits

 This popular sweetener has become ubiquitous.
-It is generally considered to be safe and has known health benefits, including controling blood sugar and insulin levels, and lowering blood pressure.
+It is generally considered to be safe but what’s less well known is that it actually has health benefits, including controling blood sugar and insulin levels, and lowering blood pressure.
 Try the Sweetleaf brand.

 Monk Fruit Is a Wise Choice

 Monk Fruit (AKA Luo Han Guo) is a small gourd resembling a melon that’s native to South East Asia and has been consumed there for centuries.
+It’s pretty amazing stuff, really.
 One of its main benefits is that, unlike every other option, it rarely causes digestive discomfort.

 On the other hand, it has no prebiotic fibers.
 Unless you have a very sensitive stomach, you may want to try sweeteners with prebiotic fibers before using monk fruit.
-Lakanto is the leading brand.
 If you’re sensitive to sugar alcohols, get pure extract as some of their products contain erythritol.

 Now that you know all about sweeteners, you may be looking to cook some lectin-free deserts.
 Our interactive meal planner has dozens of Plant Paradox recipes available, and has gotten rave reviews from the Plant Paradox community.
 Grab Dr. Gundry’s Plant Paradox shopping list before you head to the store, and then get cooking!